 All vehicles must be parked on cement, asphalt, or pre-existing gravel surfaces.
 Gravel surfaces established before 1971 at residential properties occupied by the owner are considered grandfathered and may be continued as long as they are adequately maintained.
 Rental properties are not included under this grandfather clause and must be a hard (cement, asphalt, or permeable pavement) surface.

 All newly-established parking spaces and driveways require a paving permit from the Division of Building and Permits and must be constructed of hard surfaces such as cement, asphalt, or permeable pavement.
+For more information contact Building and Permits at: 630-256-3130.

 Parking on Grass